BLOWING AGAINST THE WIND

 The first banner of the trail right at the entrance of Elizabeth Castle sets the tone with a burst of colour and introduces the purpose of the flag trail into the spiritual past of the place.

-The little house hints at the primordial human shelter, a roof over our heads, as well as at the final destination of the installation, the Hermitage where Saint Helier lived in 500AD.
+The little house hints at the shape of the primordial human shelter, a roof over our heads, as well as at the final destination of the installation, the bed of Saint Helier.
+An intimate and personal place.

 Nazi Bunker Skirt

 During the German Occupation 1940-45 the Nazis put a concrete bunker on top of Elizabeth Castle.
-I found that outrageous and had the idea to put a pink skirt around the bunker.
-The scallops are decorated with Jersey parish crests, cows, potatoes and cabbages.
-The skirt is 30 meters long and visible for miles from land and sea.
+I wanted to resist this dominating gesture and had the idea to put a pink skirt around the bunker as an act of reclamation.
+The scallops of the skirt are decorated with Jersey parish crests, cows, potatoes and cabbages.
+The 30 meters long ‘tutu’ is visible for miles from land and sea and transforms the bunker into a joyful landmark for Jersey.

 Abbey Square Twins

-After St. Helier’s death a monastic community formed on the islet and at some point there was an Abbey there.
-Over the decades got used as a gun powder storage and eventually got hit by a missile and exploded.
+After St. Helier’s death a monastic community formed on the islet and at some point a big Abbey church existed there.
+Over the decades it got used as a gun powder storage and eventually got hit by a missile and exploded.
 Not one brick of it is left.

-The twin banners mirror the architecture and hint at this lost piece of history by renaming the parade place into Abbey Square.
+The twin banners mirror the architecture they sit on and hint at this lost piece of history by renaming the parade place into Abbey Square.
+Their shapes refer to Jersey cows and their significance in the island’s economy

 Windmill